mixpanel/docs/pages/docs/tracking-methods/id-management/migrating-to-simplified-id-merge-system.md

 The lack of a retroactive ID merge feature here means that orphaned users are created whenever new anonymous IDs are introduced during user interactions across multiple sessions, devices, and platforms.
 This prevents you from getting a holistic view of the user journeys.

 >When it’s ok to keep Legacy ID management:
-If you are only tracking authenticated users (you do not track anonymous events), you do not need the retroactive ID Merge feature in Simplified ID Merge and should not consider the migration.
+If you are only tracking authenticated users (you do not track anonymous events), you don't need the retroactive ID Merge feature in Simplified ID Merge and should not consider the migration.
 We have preserved the documentation on the Legacy ID Management [here](https://github.com/mixpanel/docs/blob/main/legacy/aliases.md).

 ### On Original ID Merge
 While retroactive ID Merge is supported in Original ID Merge, the main limitation is that each user can have a ID cluster limited to a maximum of 500 IDs.
 Upon reaching this limit, any new Distinct ID can no longer be merged into the same ID cluster.
 They will become orphaned (duplicate users on Mixpanel), preventing you from getting a holistic view of the user journeys.